FuXiii/Turbo/docs/Design/Design.md

         //TODO: create new pipeline layout

         // If can't found compatible pipeline layout
         //1.
-Output DescriptorSetLayout which can be reusable and create which didn't exist previous.
+Output(find_result) DescriptorSetLayout which can be reusable and create which didn't exist previous.
         //2.
-Create a new PipelineLayouts, otherwise need find a compatible PipelineLayouts.
+Create a new PipelineLayouts.
-            //3.1 If had found a compatible PipelineLayouts means we can reuse it, otherwise we need create a new one.
+            //3.1
     }
 };
 ```